rillonline/writing/kearsarge/kearsarge.md

 "They discussed business with Lady Kearsarge."

-"Provide my link, Susan, with a summary," I said.
+"Provide my link with a summary," I said.
 "Can you do that?"

-"Ye, but it will take several hours."
+"Yes, but it will take several hours."

 "Start working on it immediately.
 I may need answers to a number of questions so leave processing capability to answer."